 The recipe is as follows: mix eight parts flour to one part oil (vegetable or baby oil) right in a bowl or bin using your hands.

-To switch it up even more, add a few drops of food coloring before mixing, giving the dough more visual pop.
+To switch it up even more, add a few drops of food coloring before mixing, giving the cloud dough more visual pop.

 Cloud dough unleashes creative play like no other as kids experiment, mold, and imagine.
-It’s perfect when you need a no-prep sensory activity with a fresh texture.
+It’s perfect when you need a no-prep activity with a fresh texture.

 Cloud dough activity tips: